WASHINGTON D.C. – February 10, 2022 – (Motor Sports NewsWire) –

 BRP Recall Summary

-Hazard: The snowmobile’s speedometer can display half of vehicle’s true speed, and may result in loss of control, posing a crash hazard.
+Hazard: The ATV’s vehicle speedometer can display half of the vehicle’s true speed, which can result in loss of control, posing a crash hazard.

 Recall Date: February 10, 2022

 Consumer Contact: BRP toll-free at 888-272-9222 from 8 a.m. to 8 p.m.
 ET Monday through Sunday, online at https://can-am.brp.com/off-road/us/en/owner-zone/safety-recalls/speedometer-inaccuracy—risk-of-crash.html or https://can-am.brp.com/off-road/us/en/ and click on “Safety Recalls” at the bottom of the page for more information.

 BRP Recall Details